HackAfro/zen-invoices/README.md

 ## Styling

 Styling was done using utility classes provided by [TailwindCSS](https://tailwindcss.com/) and some custom styles.
 Responsiveness was achieved using a [mobile first approach](https://tailwindcss.com/docs/responsive-design#mobile-first)

+## Testing

+To run available tests, use `yarn test` or `npm test`.
+Testing was done using the React-testing-library and Jest.

+Unit tests were written for each component in an attempt to ensure that requested functionality was achieved by the component.